Home » Amsterdam » Amsterdam Royal Palace tickets

 Image: Paleisamsterdam.nl

-The tickets for the Royal Palace Amsterdam include access to the palace’s State Rooms, where you can see the opulent interiors and artworks from the Dutch Golden Age.
+With this ticket to the Royal Palace Amsterdam, you get access to the palace’s State Rooms, where you can see the opulent interiors and artworks from the Dutch Golden Age.

 Some of the palace’s highlights include the Council Chamber, the Hall of the Citizens’ Militia, the Royal Apartments, and the Great Hall.

-In addition to the State Rooms, the ticket also includes access to the temporary exhibitions on display in the palace.
+In addition to the State Rooms, the ticket also grants access to the temporary exhibitions on display in the palace.

 You will also get an audio guide in English, Dutch, French, German, Italian, Mandarin, Russian, and Spanish.